taheikura/mastermind/README.md

 A classic single-player Mastermind game with a beautiful web interface, implemented in TypeScript.

+## Overview
+This project is a result of experimenting with GitHub Copilot.
+The first version was a simple command-line interface (CLI) game, but it evolved into a TypeScript web application with a modern UI after a refactor request.
+The first version of the web interface had ES module loading errors but AI fixed that too.

 ## Game Rules

 - The computer generates a secret code consisting of 4 colors